 Unite weak colonies together or combine them to strong colonies.

 Boost weaker colonies with a frame of capped brood from strong colonies (make sure you are not transmitting AFB).

 Avoid leaving clearer boards on hives beyond 2 days.
 As the bee to comb ratio declines so does the protection provided by the bees against the SHB.
 This can lead to a suitably warm location for rapid SHB development which can result in honey spoilage.
-Avoid areas of known high SHB populations during high risk times.
-If SHB are a major problem where you have your bees, if possible move them to an area with less SHB or to an area less favourable for SHB reproduction (e.g. west of the Great Dividing Range).
+Avoid areas of known high SHB populations during high-risk times.
+If SHB is a major problem where you have your bees, if possible move them to an area with less SHB or to an area less favourable for SHB reproduction (e.g. west of the Great Dividing Range).

 Minimise cracks and crevices in the hive.

 Take care when re-queening.
 The combination of hive stress, hive manipulation and an obstacle (queen cage) that prevents bee access to an area provides a set of circumstances suitable for SHB reproduction.

 There are now a wide array of traps for SHB including commercially available bait traps such as Apithor.

 Apithor Beetle Traps are available for purchase to members of our club via our club secretary Noela